hujhax/austin-improv-wiki/Main Page.md

 This is a wiki devoted to the Austin Improv community.
-It's here to accumulate information about the theaters, people, troupes, shows, festivals, and history associated with the Austin improv scene.
+It's here to accumulate information about the theaters, people, troupes, shows, events, and history associated with the Austin improv scene.

 ## Theaters
 [[List of Austin Improv Theaters]]